Update 2022: Coorg is now open to travelers. Follow the necessary precautions.

 Where to stay in Madikeri, Coorg?

-Choose one of the stay options on Booking, my favorite platform for last-minute trip preparations.
-I have also searched through many Booking.com properties and have prepared a list of homestays and hotels in Coorg that are secluded and nestled in nature.
-They all have good hosts and really good reviews.
+Choose one of the stay options on Booking, my favorite platform for searching guest houses in India.
+I have also searched through many Booking.com properties and have prepared a list of home stays and hotels in Coorg that are secluded and nestled in nature.
+They all have good hosts and good reviews.
+The article also has some beautiful coffee estates.
 Go through the list and see if you like something.
-There are some beautiful coffee estates on the list.

 I suggest you stay in a homestay to get the best experience of the native Kodava life.
 The natives would also help you explore Coorg the local way.

-Tip to commute within Coorg: If you are going to Coorg by car, you can easily drive around to visit other places in Coorg.
-But if you are going by bus, then first confirm with your accommodation people about the commute options within Coorg.
+Tip to commute within Coorg: If you are going to Coorg by car, you can drive around to explore Coorg.
+But if you are going by bus, ask your guesthouse about the commute options.
 Maybe you can rent a car there or they can arrange one for you.

-You can also bike around or get dropped at a place and hike in the area.
+You can also bike or get dropped at a place and hike in the area.

 What are some of the best things to do in Coorg?

-Buy Roburta or Arabica coffee from your homestay owner as Coorg is one of the highest producers of coffee in India.
-Now as we have got the coffee covered, let us move onto other activities.
+Buy Robusta or Arabica coffee from your homestay owner as Coorg is one of the highest producers of coffee in India.
+Now that we have got the coffee covered, let us move on to other activities.

 Here are some of the best places to visit in Coorg.

 Tadiandamol — The highest peak in Coorg.
-You can climb up.
 The trek is long, so please prepare accordingly.
-You can also camp on the top of the peak.
+You can also camp at the top of the peak.

 Barapole River — For river rafting.

-Abbey Falls — Gorgeous falls with a huge crowd.
+Abbey Falls — Gorgeous falls but comes with large crowds.

 Harangi Dam — This dam is about 36 km away from Madikeri.
-You might want to visit this dam, the first one to be ever built on Cauvery.
+It was the first dam to be built on Cauvery.

 Nagarhole National Park — Best chances to see wildlife in Coorg.

 Talakaveri wildlife sanctuary near Coorg — Talakaveri means the origin of the Cauvery river.
-Beautiful sanctuary for seeing wildlife and to walk around in nature.
+Beautiful sanctuary for seeing wildlife and walking around in nature.

-Dubare Reserve Forest & Elephant Camp —You can stop over Dubare while coming back from Coorg to Bangalore.
-When I went there, the camp was closed because of the high flow of the river in which the elephants usually bath.
+Dubare Reserve Forest & Elephant Camp —Stop over Dubare while coming back from Coorg to Banglore.
+When I went there, the camp was closed because of the high flow of the river (in which the elephants bath).
 Hope you have better luck.

 Cauvery Nisargadhama — An island on the river Kaveri.
-You can walk to this island by crossing a hanging rope bridge.
+Walk to this island by crossing a hanging rope bridge.

 Chettalli — A small village near Madikeri.
 This is where the popular Cherala Bhagavathy Temple is located.

 Madikeri Fort — Built in the 17th century.
-Along exists a Tipu Sultan museum if you are into historical stuff.
+Along exists a Tipu Sultan museum.

 Omkareshwara Temple — In Madikeri.
 Ask the locals for the story of this temple.

-Padi Igguthappa temple — A revered temple that is close to the Tadiandamol peak.
+Padi Igguthappa temple — A revered temple close to the Tadiandamol peak.

-Another culturally intriguing place of India is Spiti Valley near Manali.
-If you are a culturally curious traveler, you might consider visiting Spiti.
+Another culturally intriguing place in India is Spiti Valley near Manali.
+If you are a culturally curious traveler, you would like Spiti.